ajramos/cloud-certs/gcp-pcne-cert.md

 This allows you to trade off longer interval updates for lower data volume generation which lowers logging costs.

-From the same subred details page you can access to the log explorer.
+From the same subnet details page you can access to the log explorer.

 ## Firewall Rules Logging